 When I move closer, that is exactly what I tell myself.
-I am surprised at the peaceful expression on the man’s face, his grey hair long and weathered by his time spent confined to a hospital bed, waiting to be cured by Giovanni, the mortuary’s resident hairdresser and cosmetics expert.
-It was actually Giovanni’s career in the beauty industry that made them start the business.
-Neil says the presentation of deceased people and the living is remarkably similar.
+I am surprised at the peaceful expression on the face of the handsome man in the bag, his grey hair long and weathered by his time spent confined to a hospital bed, awaiting to be cured by Giovanni, the mortuary’s resident hairdresser and cosmetics expert.
+It was actually Giovanni’s long career in the beauty industry that was the impetus for starting the business.
+Neil says that the presentation of deceased people is remarkably similar to doing the same for the living.
 The cadavers have their hair cut, faces shaved and ears cleaned.
 They are washed and spritzed with cologne.
-Make-up is specially mixed to work on cold skin and the application is mostly a lot heavier than usual.
+The make-up formulas are specially mixed to work on cold skin and the application is in most cases a lot heavier than usual.
 Turns out you can go harder on the blush when you are no longer pumping blood.
-The comparisons end when I discover Giovanni is also responsible for reconstructing the missing parts of accident victims’ faces using latex and wax.
+Comparisons between the living and dead end when I find out that Giovanni is also responsible for reconstructing the missing parts of accident victims’ faces using latex and wax.

-“It’s pretty close too,” says Neil.
+“It’s pretty close too.
+He works off photographs,” says Neil.
 “It’s a science and an art.”

 It seems like a lot of effort considering that within a few days this ‘art’ will be either melted into oblivion or buried six feet under.
 It says a lot about our attitudes to death that even in cases of closed caskets the corpse will be wearing their Sunday best and a face full of makeup.

 Six bodies lie in the mortuary.
-When Neil opens the fridge the first thing I see are two sock-covered feet.
-A member of Tongan royalty, already-embalmed, lays uncovered.
+Four remain in body bags and I never see their faces.
+When Neil opens the fridge the first thing I see are two sock-covered feet hanging out of the plastic.
+They are blue and black and bought from Kmart.
+I know because my boyfriend wears the same ones.
+A member of Tongan royalty is uncovered and already embalmed.
 He looks like a wax statue, his moustache stubble a little too well placed and his skin slightly too warm-coloured.
 But he does not look dead; a tribute to Giovanni’s skill.
-Sensing my discomfort about taking notes on the corpse of someone’s father, Neil assures me that they have the utmost respect for the privacy of their clients, but that an open door policy is important in an industry screaming out for regulation.
+Sensing my discomfort about taking notes on the corpse of someone’s father, son or brother, Neil assures me that they have the utmost respect for the privacy of their clients, but that an open door policy is important in an industry screaming out for regulation.

 “It’s not smoke and mirrors here.
 If you go over to InvoCare or something it’s all ‘no you can’t go in there or there’, which immediately gives rise to suspicion.”

-Neil is right, the chance of getting a look at InvoCare’s operating premises, which are shared between the different brands, is low.
+Neil is right, the chances of getting a look at InvoCare’s operating premises, which are shared between the different brands, are low.
 They do not respond to my request for an interview.

-Independent companies like Men in Black make up approximately sixty per cent of the funeral industry.
-The other forty per cent is InvoCare-owned.
+Independent companies like Men in Black make up approximately sixty percent of the funeral industry.
+The other forty percent is InvoCare owned and made-up of their various national and state brands.
 The market is even narrower when looking at cemeteries and crematoriums, with all major memorial parks in Sydney operated by InvoCare.

-Operations like this allow InvoCare to continue increasing its share of the market.
-We believe we have choice in the funeral industry.
-Looking at the major brands, this is not the case.
+Operations like this make it possible for InvoCare to continue increasing their share of the market and to block smaller companies out of the industry when they cannot compete on price.
+We are under the illusion that we have choice in the market.
+When looking at the major brands, this is not the case.

 “It’s just a waste of money,” he says, referring to having an on-site mortuary.

-“No one has come to us and said ‘I don’t like the fact that my father is not with you physically.’ … The big central mortuary is staffed twenty-four-seven, the bodies are never left alone.
-They can draw comfort from that.”
+“With the current system we can actually service the families and no one has come to us and said ‘I don’t like the fact that my father is not with you physically.’”

 Guardian Funerals cater to both the lower and higher ends of the budget, with Robert describing them as “the middle of the road” when it comes to pricing.